KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/distributing_python.rst

 Similarly, ``docs/requirements.txt`` and ``tests/requirements.txt`` can be used to specify packages required for testing and documentation.

+In addition, ``.circleci/requirements.txt``  and ``docs/requirements.rtd.txt`` can be used to specify the locations of packages that are not in PyPI for CircleCI and Read the Docs.

 Create a file ``requirements.optional.txt`` which lists the dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^